jeremy-d-jones/jeremy-d-jones/README.md

 ## goals
 AI has democratized access to tech.
 With the barriers to expression removed, what can a person create if they pour all of themselves into something?

-The fundamentals of high availablity are still true.
-The ways we achieve it have always been subject to change.
-Must paradigmn shifts stack atop one another and, if they do, are they still paradigmn shifts?

 ---

 **AVAILABLE FOR WORK**